Lori Lightfoot elected Chicago mayor, first black woman and first openly gay person to hold post

 The Associated Press called the race for Lightfoot shortly before 8 p.m. local time.

-With over 70 percent of precincts in, Lightfoot led Preckwinkle 74.2 percent to 25.8 percent, according to the Chicago Board of Elections website.
+With over 91 percent of precincts in, Lightfoot led Preckwinkle 73.7 percent to 26.3 percent, according to the Chicago board of elections website.

+Lightfoot pumped her fist in the air and the crowd cheered when she said, “Thank you Chicago!”

+“In this election Toni and I were competitors, but our differences are nothing compared to what we can achieve together,” Lightfoot said.
+“Now that it’s over, I know we will work together for the city that we both love.”

 Lightfoot, 56, who was an assistant U.S. attorney before she entered private practice, has never held elective office before.